What it means to be CTO

 And that’s a lot of the job!
 Getting those important things done that hit some of the harder parts of the hypercube (uninteresting, and/or hard).
 And sometimes, getting your people to not do unimportant but still interesting work – Engineers usually like interesting work 😊

 And at a small company – especially one like Grokability where our management philosophy is “shit rolls uphill”, it means that sometimes that it’s me who has to do some important stuff that isn’t interesting.
 All jobs have that!
-I’d much rather do job myself until our team can figure out how to automate me out of it.
+I’d much rather do the job myself until our team can figure out how to automate me out of it.
 A lot of times the automation part is actually interesting (but sometimes also hard)!
 So you’d be surprised how quickly your folks will jump out of the woodwork to help automate you out of some drudgerous task.

 So that’s my take.
 All of that standard CTO stuff that people say is certainly true.
 Knowing when you have jobs that need to be done and getting the right resources to do them, that’s important.
 Technical tone and direction, that’s good too.
 But being there for your teammates and making sure important stuff gets done is the main bit, whether it’s urgent/non-urgent, interesting/boring, or hard/easy.